Skip to main content

-The work of faculty, students, and staff at the David R. Ravin School of Architecture is characterized by six interrelated areas of distinction that contribute to the future of the architectural discipline.
-Together, these areas of distinction contribute to our goals of linking academic excellence and access, preparing students to be entrepreneurial change agents, and expanding the disciplinary capacities of architecture in advancing social, technological, and environmental justice.
+The work of faculty, students and staff at the David R. Ravin School of Architecture is characterized by six interrelated areas of distinction that contribute to the future of the architectural discipline.
+Together, these areas of distinction contribute to our goals of linking academic excellence and access, preparing students to be entrepreneurial designers and thinkers and expanding the disciplinary capacities of architecture in addressing social, technological and environmental challenges.

 Applied Critical History